a-super-carrot/Zip-Carrot-blasting/README.md

-"Fcrackzip" is used to pop a zip password.
+"Fcrackzip" is used to blast a zip password.
 This project just simplified the "fcrackzip" process.
 Install "fcrackzip" before using the script.